Five Interlocking Solutions

 The Recovering Stronger Initiative is grounded in five interlocking solutions to make the water sector resilient, sustainable, and equitable in the wake of COVID-19.

 These interlocking solutions address structural problems that have led to sub-optimal outcomes for decades.
-Addressed in concert—and grounded in rebuilding trust across a range of water stakeholders—we can realize water’s promise in fostering public health, equity, and resilience for all.
+Addressed in concert—and grounded in rebuilding trust across a range of water partners—we can realize water's promise in fostering public health, equity, and resilience for all.

 Solution #1: Price Water to Reflect its True Value and the Cost of Service.

 Despite its essential nature, the United States has undervalued and underinvested in water, and the result is a cascade of compounding problems.
 We need a sustainable business model and a pricing structure that reflects the true cost of service.
 We need a funding structure that closes the infrastructure gap and makes systems more resilient to emergencies like COVID-19.

 Solution #2: Provide Affordable, Universal Access to Water.

 We must build affordability into the financial business models of water agencies, giving them the tools and support needed to maintain service even when individuals struggle financially.
 We need to set local water agencies up for success on affordability—which requires co-investment and financial innovation.
 Solutions considered should span from local and regional rate structures all the way up to federal entitlement programs.